Indonesia searches for missing after landfill collapse kills four

 Four people survived the accident.

-More than 200 rescuers, including police and military personnel and 17 excavators, have been deployed since Monday morning to search for the missing.
+More than 200 rescuers, including police and military personnel and 17 excavators, have been deployed since the morning of March 9 to search for the missing.

-Bantargebang covers around 110 hectares and receives around 6,500 tons-7,000 tons of garbage per day.
+Bantargebang covers around 110ha and receives around 6,500 tons to 7,000 tons of garbage per day.
 REUTERS